mikan-senpai/react-tut/codingWithMosh/02-counter-app/README.md

 \*THE COMPONENT THAT OWNS A PIECE OF THE STATE SHOULD BE THE ONE MODIFING IT

 - we can modify a component to reaise an event , so our components can rais events and 'onDelete' => this is the naming convention of events

   <img src="HandleEvents.jpg" width=30%><img src="dog.gif" width=20%>
+  summary : -> one component wil raise event and other component will handletheevent .this concept of raising and handling events will be seen in a lot of libreries of building ui's

+  How to implement this concept react=> basically we are need to add new method in counters component And pass by reference to Tat method via prop to Counter component

+  so here the counter component is raising an avent and the counters component is handling the event.

 # Getting Started with Create React App